scottslowe/weblog/content/post/2021-04-13-making-firefox-on-linux-use-private-browsing-by-default.md

 While there are a couple different methods to make [Firefox][link-2] use private browsing by default (see [this page][link-1] for a couple methods), these methods essentially _force_ private browsing and disable the ability to use "regular" (non-private) browsing.
 In this post, I'll describe what I consider to be a better way of achieving this, at least on Linux.<!--more-->

-It's possible this method will also work on Windows, but I haven't tested it.
-If anyone gets a chance to test it and let me know, I'll update this post and credit you accordingly.
-Just hit [me on Twitter][link-3] and let me know what you've found in your testing.
-I've also only tested this on [Fedora][link-5], but it should be the same or very similar for any distribution that uses GNOME.
+Note that this method doesn't work on Windows.
+According to feedback from readers (I haven't tested it), Windows uses a slightly different approach; see the bottom of the article for more information.I've also only tested this on [Fedora][link-5], but it should be the same or very similar for any distribution that uses GNOME.
+I've gotten feedback (thank you Dirk B) that this process works on Debian 11 with one small change (use `firefox-esr` instead of just `firefox`).

 GNOME uses the idea of "desktop files" (typically found in `/usr/share/applications` or `~/.local/share/applications`) to enable the launching of applications via the Activities screen or other mechanisms.
 (For more information on desktop files, see [here][link-4].)
 These desktop files specify where the executable is found, what command-line parameters to use, what icon to use, what name the application should go by, etc. Desktop files also allow application developers or users to define additional actions, such as opening a new window.